stackotter/delta-client/ROADMAP.md

 - fast subsequent startups
 - rendering player's current chunk
   - can be moved around using ```tp``` commands from another player
-- possibly iOS support depending on how feasible that turns out being

 ### Todo